PHI NOTICE: ROSEN, A GLOBAL AN - GuruFocus.com

-NEW YORK, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of PLDT Inc. (: PHI) resulting from allegations that PLDT may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of PLDT Inc. (NYSE: PHI) resulting from allegations that PLDT may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased PLDT securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.